 I have always appreciated automobiles which are stylish, leading-edge, and have a degree of performance.
 My tastes in autos has evolved over the years, from sports cars with great performance when I was a young man, to more mainstream designs during my middle years, and now that I’m retired, my taste in autos is swinging back to the more exciting variety again!

 Below are the automobiles I have owned – my most current automobile at the top of the list, and the first car I purchased is at the bottom (but not forgotten).

 2017 Tesla Model S 75D

-In June of 2017, Tesla significantly improved the price/performance of the bottom end of the Model S line.
-Despite having 10 kW less capacity propulsion battery, the 75D model has essentially the same range as my old 85 model.
+In 2017, Tesla significantly improved the price/performance of the bottom end of the Model S line.
+Despite the propulsion battery having 10 kW less capacity, the 75D model has essentially the same range as my old 85 model.
 Additionally, the performance increased the 0-100 km/h (0-60 mph) performance from 5.4 seconds to 4.4 seconds.
 In July of 2017 I placed an order for a new 2017 Model S 75D (AWD) to replace my 2014 Model S 85 (RWD), and in September I took delivery.

 2014 Tesla Model S 85